Oakleigh - Huntingdale

 Oakleigh - Huntingdale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Oakleigh - Huntingdale, as per the latest Census, 68.3% of dwellings were houses, with the remaining 31.8% being semi-detached homes, apartments, and other types.
-Compared to Melbourne metro's 69.6% houses and 30.4% other dwellings, Oakleigh - Huntingdale had a slightly lower proportion of houses.
-Home ownership in Oakleigh - Huntingdale stood at 32.2%, with mortgaged dwellings making up 34.0% and rented ones accounting for 33.9%.
-The median monthly mortgage repayment in the area was $2,167, below Melbourne metro's average of $2,383.
-The median weekly rent figure was $415, compared to Melbourne metro's $440.
-Nationally, Oakleigh - Huntingdale's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Oakleigh - Huntingdale, as per the latest Census, 68.3% of dwellings were houses with the remaining 31.8% comprising semi-detached homes, apartments and other types.
+This is similar to Melbourne's metropolitan area where 69.6% are houses and 30.3% are other dwellings.
+Home ownership in Oakleigh - Huntingdale stood at 32.2%, with mortgaged properties at 34.0% and rented ones at 33.9%.
+The median monthly mortgage repayment was $2,167, lower than Melbourne's average of $2,383.
+Weekly rent averaged $415 compared to Melbourne's $440.
+Nationally, Oakleigh - Huntingdale's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing